BestTimesToVisit.com Logo

 transport

 Hamburg has a great public transport system (HVV).
-Get a day or multi-day ticket; it's cheaper than individual rides and covers buses, trains, and the U-Bahn (subway).
-Download the HVV app to easily plan routes and buy tickets.
+Get a day or multi-day ticket – it's much cheaper than individual fares and covers buses, trains, and the U-Bahn (subway).
+Download the HVV app to easily plan your routes and buy tickets.

 money